inURwhey/transparent-talent-monorepo/Documentation/PROTOCOLS.md

 1.  **Mandatory Schema Request:** Before generating any code that references a database table, the AI **must** first prompt the user to provide the `\d <table_name>` description for all relevant tables.
 2.  **Grounded Code Generation:** The generated code will strictly adhere to the column names and types from the user-provided schema.

-## Workflow Guide: How to Run Protocols
-This workflow should be executed sequentially within a single chat session to maintain context.
-1.  **Initiate Company & Lead Discovery (Protocol 1.4):** Start by providing the user's profile and resume and requesting a 'Master Target Company List' and 'Preliminary Job Leads'.
-2.  **Initiate Preliminary Screening (Protocol 2.2):** From the list of leads generated in Step 1, select specific jobs to screen.
-The AI will apply the critical verification protocol to each.
-3.  **Initiate Detailed Analysis (Protocol User-Driven v1.1):** For jobs that pass screening, provide the full job description and request a detailed analysis.

-## Code Generation Protocols
-*   **Full File Replacement vs. Targeted Changes:**
-    *   **Full File Replacement:** For changes involving adding or removing multiple functions/routes; significant restructuring or refactoring of existing code; modifying a TypeScript interface or Python data structure that affects multiple parts of the file; or addressing complex bugs where a full context is crucial.
-    *   **Targeted Changes:** For isolated changes that are a single line modification; adding or removing a single import statement; changing a literal value (e.g., a constant); or adding a single, small, self-contained `if` or `else` block.

-## New Developer Workflow Protocols

 ### Session Budgeting Protocol v1.0
 *   **Objective:** To manage development velocity against the real-world constraint of daily token quotas in the AI Studio environment.
 *   **Ground Truth:** The user's account has a daily token quota for Pro models.
 The AI Studio UI also suffers from performance degradation on very long-context conversations (e.g., >120k tokens).
 These factors, not API rate limits, are the primary constraints on development.